How I became a certified Sommelier and the people of my London years

 Sommelier Promotion of 1997 - Catering and Hotel Management School of Talence (Bordeaux) Article from and courtesy of the French newspaper "Sud-Ouest" - June 1997 (close up) |

-My childhood and how I got acquainted with wine
+My Childhood and How I got acquainted with Wine

-The love of wine and food (and spirits) of course.
-The pleasure to serve them to others and share the knowledge about them with others.
+So, how does one decide to become a certified Sommelier?
+The love of wine and food (and spirits), of course.
+The pleasure of serving them to others and sharing the knowledge about them with others.
 But also the passion for the art of the table and the service...
-And the need to share moments with others by making them both more special and provide them with a service that will remain an enjoyable and memorable experience...
+And the need to share moments with others by making them both more special and providing them with a service that will remain an enjoyable and memorable experience...

 The food

-In terms of food, as part of the southwest of France, Bordeaux is a culinary capital renowned for its food and succulent recipes inspired and influenced by local and neighboring region's cultures and traditions, consisting of products from farms, games from seasonal hunting and also the seasonal varieties of fruits and vegetables which abound in these regions.
-The region of the "Landes" (southwest of Bordeaux) is known for games and birds hunting, as well as poultry and duck and goose farm products like "Foie Gras" or "Confit de Canard"; while a region like Dordogne (East of Bordeaux) is more renowned for food found in the forest like truffles and other mushrooms like "cèpes", as well as duck and goose products also, like "Magret de Canard", but also charcuteries from pig and wild rabbits, "Paté", and other wild animals, like boars for example.
-Consequently, growing up in the vineyards with such food varieties and recipes, the love for food was unavoidable and that was a really good thing.
-Moreover, my grandfather always had "a Jambon" curing in his "remise" (one of his house's dependencies where he stored all sort of things including preserves, potatoes and other types of food).
+The region of the "Landes", located southwest of Bordeaux, is known for games and bird hunting, as well as poultry and duck and goose farm products like "Foie Gras" or "Confit de Canard".
+While a region like Dordogne, East of Bordeaux, is more renowned for food found in the forest like truffles and other mushrooms like "cèpes", as well as duck and goose products also, like "Magret de Canard", but also charcuteries from pig and wild rabbits, "Paté", and other wild animals, like boars for example.

 The wine

-- the "green harvest": green clusters removal, usually done during the veraison period, sort of crop thinning to help manage yield and allow for better ripen and more concentration of flavours to the remaining clusters.
+- "Green harvest": green cluster removal, usually done during the veraison period, is a sort of crop thinning to help manage yield and allow for better ripening and more concentration of flavours to the remaining clusters.

-- as well as the "de-leafing": leaf removing from around the grape clusters, usually done during the summer season, to allow for the sun to reach and ripen the grapes, also to allow for the vines to dry faster after each precipitation and prevent from mildew or other diseases to develop on the leaves and grapes
+- "De-leafing": leaf removal from around the grape clusters, usually done during the summer season, to allow for the sun to reach and ripen the grapes, also to allow for the vines to dry faster after each precipitation and prevent mildew or other diseases from developing on the leaves and grapes

 - and also the Winter "Pruning" and making bundles with the cut vine shoots ("Les Sarments")